-The syntax of the $\lambda$ -calculus provides a simple, regular method for writing down functions such that they can play the role of functions as well as the role of inputs and outputs of functions.
-The specification of such functions concentrates on the rule for going from an argument to a result, and ignores the issues of naming the function and its domain and range.
+The syntax of the $\lambda$ -calculus provides a simple, regular method for writing down functions for application, and also as the inputs and outputs of other functions.
+The specification of such functions in the $\lambda$ -calculus concentrates on the rule for going from an argument to a result, and ignores the issues of naming the function and its domain and range.
 For example, while a mathematician specifies the identity function on some set A as or in the $\lambda$ -calculus syntax, we write